imohag9/POMLSDK.jl/docs/src/getting_started.md

 ```@meta
-CurrentModule = POMLSDK
+CurrentModule = PomlSDK
 ```
-# Getting Started with POMLSDK.jl
+# Getting Started with PomlSDK.jl

-Welcome to the POMLSDK.jl documentation!
+Welcome to the PomlSDK.jl documentation!
 This guide will help you get started with creating structured prompts for LLMs using the POML standard.

 ## Understanding POML